DeLorme: History

-In 1997, the company relocated to a new corporate campus in Yarmouth, Maine, that features a giant model of the world, named Eartha, the largest rotating globe in the world.
-The company has provided complimentary geographic educational sessions for thousands of school children over the years and the public is welcome to visit and see Eartha from the three-story balconies.
+In 1997, the company relocated to a corporate campus in Yarmouth, Maine, which includes Eartha, a large rotating globe.
+The facility has hosted geographic educational sessions for schoolchildren, and Eartha can be viewed by visitors from the building's three-story balconies.

 In 1999, DeLorme introduced 3D TopoQuad DVD and CD products, which include digitized U.S. topographic maps.

 In 2001, XMap professional GIS map program was produced on CD, and an expanded XMap was released in 2002, modified to provide GPS functionality to Palm OS and Pocket PC.

 In 2004, DeLorme became the first company to sell a USB GPS device, the Earthmate GPS LT-20.
 At the same time, it began offering downloadable satellite and USGS 7.5-minute quads that could be overlaid on its maps using a new NetLink feature.
 Earlier models of Earthmate were among the first GPS receivers tethered to laptops.

 In 2006/2007, the firm introduced its first full-featured GPS standalone receiver, the Earthmate GPS PN-20.
 During 2008, the company continued expanding its handheld GPS line with the Earthmate GPS PN-40 model.
 DeLorme also began selling OEM GPS modules allowing other manufacturers to add GPS to their products.
 In addition, the company began selling data to businesses.

 In 2009, DeLorme released D.A.E.
 (Digital Atlas of the Earth).
 It is the first worldwide GPS accurate topographical map with a scale of 1 to 50,000.
 D.A.E. is the official world map for the US and Australian militaries.
 It is a virtual globe of the earth that is almost 1,000 feet in diameter.